Applied AI Engineer

 Pattern: Keep sovereignty human

-Final funding decisions
+Final decisions

-Pattern: Rules > model interpretation
+Pattern: Rules over model interpretation

-Regulatory interpretation
+Policy interpretation

 Pattern: Fail closed